testingrange/konstantins-game-of-gits/sad-tale.md

 Joffrey Baratheon was the one to do Ned in, but his story was only about to begin, and let me assure you he will ___DEFINITELY NOT DIE!___

+But then, all of sudden, Muad'dib appears from a distant land atop Shai'hulud and swallows King's Landing whole! and the seven kingdoms begin their process of desertification and spice production.
+THE SPICE MUST FLOW!!!